Excitement grows about Canada’s new accessible plain language standard

 Uses an adapted version of the *IPLF’s definition of plain language Uses the term “plain writing” not “plain language” Uses the IPLF’s definition of plain language

-Publicly available and free Publicly available and free Available for a fee
+Publicly available and free Publicly available and free Available for 135 CHF, which is ~171 USD or ~236 CAD

-Applies to Canadian federally regulated entities Applies to Federal agencies in the USA Applies to anyone who purchases the standard and wants to use it
+Applies to Canadian federally regulated entities Applies to Federal agencies in the USA Applies to anyone who buys the standard and wants to use it

-Includes examples and strategies to help users apply the standard Leaves it up to government agencies to train employees in plain writing as defined in the Act Does not include examples or strategies to help users apply the standard
+Includes strategies, possible strategies, options, cautions, and examples to help users apply the standard Leaves it up to government agencies to train employees in plain writing as defined in the Act Includes examples, methods, guidelines, and techniques to help users apply the standard

 *IPLF stands for International Plain Language Federation